sean-gugler/DeathmazeFairPlay/SPOILERS.md

 * Elevator reveals

-The disappointing elevator trap on level 5 (seen it, ho hum) now has a purpose.
-Opening the doors reveals a hint as to which keyhole is the correct one.
+The disappointing elevator trap on level 5 (fool me once, etc.) now has a purpose.
+Opening the doors reveals a hint regarding which keyhole is the correct one.
 But the way I phrased it can also be read as a simple taunt, daring the player to enter, when of course it's yet another deathtrap.

-It came in handy later to re-use the new mechanic of revealing something behind opening doors, too. (see below)
+It came in handy later to re-use the new code mechanic of revealing something behind opening doors, too. (see below)

 * Random keyhole